 Is your organization insured AND bonded?

-Trackers is fully insured for liability and we are a licensed and bonded outdoor guide service with the State of Oregon.
+Trackers is fully insured for liability and we are a licensed and bonded outdoor guide service with the State of Oregon and in California.
 All the sites we operate in are also named as additional insured on our policies.
 From our boats to our buses, all our vehicles are insured.
 Our insurance company helps us with vehicle risk management by consistently monitoring the records of driving staff.

 What is the average experience of your lead counselors?
 Were they hired right out of high school/college or do they have life experience?